AndreasChristensen89/salary_struggle/README.md

     *
 * Easily understand how to get started and to set up
     *
-* Easily understand how to make a booking
+* Easily understand how to start the game
     *
-* Understand how to access bookings
+* Understand how to access profile page
     *
 * Give good feedback
     *